geokala/docs.getcloudify.org/content/installation/from-script.md

 {{< /gsHighlight >}}

 ### Installing a specific version
-Run the following command in order to install specific version of Cloudify:
+Run the following command in order to install a specific version of Cloudify:

 {{< gsHighlight  bash  >}}
 $ python get-cloudify.py --version 3.2a4